Tauranga school shooter jailed

 Judge Coyle ordered the woman's interim name suppression to continue, not because of her counsel's submission that identifying her was not in the public interest, but because doing so would identify her son who was an innocent victim of her actions that day.

-The court heard that on March 7 the woman fired a shotgun into a house near Bellevue School in which her young son was inside.
+The court heard that on March 7 the woman fired a shotgun into a house near Bellevue School.
+Her young son was in the house.

 The court also heard that when the woman was asked why she fired the shotgun, belonging to her partner, she said "I just pulled the trigger.
 It went off, it gave me a fright.
 I've had a bad week".